Bowdre McDowell

 Henry Ramos

-On August 21, 2016, at age 88, Henry Ramos surpassed his goal of collecting 4,500 total blood donations through drives at the Broadmoor United Methodist Church in Baton Rouge.
+At age 88, Henry Ramos surpassed his goal of collecting 4,500 blood donations through drives at Broadmoor United Methodist Church in Baton Rouge, saving lives and inspiring community generosity.